 If you go back 20 years or so almost all Electronic Lab Notebooks were chemistry focused.
 They would help you design molecules, the primary drug type at the time, and inventory them, search for them etc. If you were a chemist, these were great tools to assist you in your day to day scientific work.
 But they really were not intended or designed to be general lab notebooks, or able to deal with new treatment modalities with the introduction of large molecules in more recent times.

 The ELN Evolution continues, but now with a heavy focus on Large Molecule

 History has repeated itself now with ELN’s now being introduced that target large molecule work with tools like plasmid editors, but also some more general lab notebook capabilities like a registry and general note taking capabilities.
 The chem ELN vendors are also trying, usually via acquisition or partnerships, to address their shortcomings in the large molecule space, and the large molecule ELN vendors are trying to incorporate small molecule support as well.

-The problem with both ELN approaches is two-fold:
+The problem with both ELN approaches is three-fold: